qianniaoge/NovalIDE/README.md

-# Noval
+# NovalIDE
-Noval is a elastic ide from python language
+NovalIDE is a cross platfom ide for python and other language

 How to install NovalIDE on linux?
 steps: